Cultural Competency Training

 -- Overview --

-Navigating Difference (ND) is designed to assist participants in expanding their skills in working with diverse audiences.
+Navigating Difference (ND) is designed to assist participants expand their skills in working with diverse audiences.
 The overarching goals for the training are to assist participants to:

 - Become more aware of their own personal and organizational cultures;

 - Examine how their personal and organizational cultures affect their ability to work across difference in both negative and positive ways;

 - Build skills to increase competencies in working with others who are different.

 The training is based on the WSU Extension Cultural Competencies and is designed using key adult education theory and practices that create a safe and welcoming environment for all learners.
 The learning activities respect and support individual learning styles, and the participants’ life experiences are viewed as an important source of knowledge.
 The intent of the program is to gain knowledge and skills that can be used when engaging in a new situation/culture, rather than focusing on specific cultural knowledge.

 Modules have been designed, implemented and evaluated for each of the ﬁve competencies, listed below.
 Four of the modules are three hours each and one module (Cultural Interaction) is four and a half hours.
 Including time for introductions and wrap-up, the total training is about 18 hours.

 All modules are currently designed to be delivered face-to–face, and it is highly recommended that all modules be taught in this format at this point.
 Conducting the training via distance technology is being explored.
 Plans are underway to create additional modules focusing on culturally competent program planning and evaluation and culturally competent leadership.

 - Explore personal and cultural values, biases, prejudices, and views.